Harvest cabbage at any size after the head becomes firm and before it splits. Leave two to four wrapper leaves around the head to keep it from drying.

 - Cabbage for fall harvest will form just one head on each plant.
 Set aside the larger and firmer heads for long winter storage.
 Use the others within a month or so.

 - Cabbage for spring or summer harvest can produce two, three, or four heads before winter.
 Harvest winter or spring-planted cabbage when the heads are small—not larger than a softball.
-When you cut the first head, cut as close to the head as you can leave as much of the stem as possible, also leave four to five of the plant’s lower leaves.
+When you cut the first head, cut as close to the head as you can leave as much of the stem as possible, and also leave four to five of the plant’s lower leaves.
 From each leaf left on the stem, a smaller, loosehead (about the size of a baseball) will grow.
 These mini-cabbages make tasty salads and will keep for several weeks in the refrigerator.

 How to Harvest Cabbage

 - Headed cabbage can be cut from the base of the plant with a sharp knife when it feels solid and firm.
 If the head feels loose and flimsy, let it mature longer.
-If you cut the head and leave some of the stalk behind, smaller heads will form for a second harvest.
+If you cut the head and leave some of the stalks behind, smaller heads will form for a second harvest.

 - You also can harvest cabbage by pulling up the plant roots and all.

-- If a cabbage head starts to crack before you are ready to harvest, give the head a 180° twist at ground level; the twist will break off some the roots and slow the head’s growth.
+- If a cabbage head starts to crack before you are ready to harvest, give the head a 180° twist at ground level; the twist will break off some of the roots and slow the head’s growth.
 To slow the growth even further, give the plant another 90° twist.
-This will slow maturation and delay harvest of heads you do not need immediately.
+This will slow maturation and delay the harvest of heads you do not need immediately.

 - At the end of the season, you can get a jump on next season by pulling up cabbage stalks and roots left behind after harvest and overwinter them in a trench dug in the garden and covered with straw or in a container kept in a chilly garage over the winter.
 In spring, re-plant the roots and stalks as soon as the soil is workable; these plants will produce early spring greens.